-- If you are using Windows, you can assign your router an IP address by using the ➤➤ DIME Tools assistant.
-If you have not yet installed DIME Tools together with BRICKware for Windows, proceed as explained in chapter 3.6, page 51. - If you are not working with Windows, use an alternative connection method for initial configuration (over the serial interface or ISDN).

-To do Proceed as follows to connect to your router over the LAN:

-Connect your router to the LAN as explained in chapter 3.3, page 41.
+- If you are using Windows, you can assign your router an IP address by using the ➤> DIME Tools assistant.
+If you have not yet installed DIME Tools together with BRICKware for Windows, proceed as explained in chapter 3.6, page 51. - If you are not working with Windows, use an alternative connection method for initial configuration (over the serial interface or ISDN). - To do Proceed as follows to connect to your router over the LAN: - Connect your router to the LAN as explained in chapter 3.3, page 41.

-Assigning IP Proceed as follows to assign your router an IP address (if necessary) with the addresses DIME Tools assistant:
+Assigning IP Proceed as follows to assign your router an IP address (if necessary, e.g. if the addresses preconfigured values cannot be used) with the DIME Tools assistant: